-Okay, back to it.
+Okay, focus, Laura.
 Right now, I’m prepping to go out of town for Thanksgiving, so that means eating what’s left in the fridge and pantry, avoiding a trip to the grocery store at all costs.
 I had a few acorn squash to roast, so I did a quick search of what I had to see what I could use to make a meal.

 Usually when I forage in my fridge, I almost always come out with eggs and make a frittata using whatever extra veggies I have on hand.
+That’s kind of what I love most about frittatas – you can whip up a delicious one in no time!
+Just check out my super simple Whole30 Chorizo and Potato Frittata recipe, or my Whole30 Sausage and Broccoli Frittata recipes.
 Not this time.
 Don’t get me wrong, I love eggs, but I just wasn’t feeling it.
 I found an 8oz package of baby bella mushrooms, ground sausage, and half of a bunch of kale.

 And man, the stars just aligned on this one, because it was good.
 Like, really good.
 I just love it when things work out so perfectly like that, don’t you?
 I couldn’t have planned it better if I tried.